 Designed as a continuation of the skills gained in Music Theory with an emphasis on the study of figured bass and Schenkerian analysis.
 Musicianship skills including dictation and other listening skills, sight singing, and keyboard harmony are an integral part of the class.
 The course also prepares students to take the AP Music Theory exam.

 Prerequisite: Successful completion of Music Theory or instructor permission.

-Satisfies NYS Graduation Requirement for 1 Arts Credit and completed prerequisite and human culture.
-Offers students the opportunity to work individually and in groups to complete projects tailored to their abilities.
+Satisfies NYS Graduation Requirement for 1 Arts Credit and completed prerequisite

 Explorations in Music - CRS 6401